• 0Shopping Cart

 AVOIDING YOGA-INDUCED INJURIES

-July 6, 2022/in Hot Yoga Benefits, Yin Yoga, Yoga Grand Rapids, Yoga Teacher /by Shannon Austin
+July 6, 2022/in Preventing Yoga Injuries, Yoga, Yoga Grand Rapids /by Shannon Austin

 Thankfully, yoga is a form of exercise that thrives off of alterations, changes, and meeting you where you are each time you step on your mat.
 It offers plenty of variations for those needing to ease up, and it actually can help you prevent or recover from injuries.